 10 things to see in Mantua: from the Doge’s Palace to the park of the Mincio, without forgetting a ride in a motorboat

-Francesca, a mother originally from Mantua, suggested us what to see in Mantua with the children.
-Other ideas you can find on our group FB Its4kids, dedicated to family travel.
+Francesca, a three-children- mom from Mantua, suggested what to see in Mantua with kids.

-All the historical center of Mantua is pedestrian, this allows you to walk it with the children in peace.
+All the historical centre of Mantua is pedestrian, this allows you to walk it with the children in peace.

-To find where to stay in Mantua with children, we suggest you to search on TripAdvisor to compare prices and read hotel reviews.
+To find where to stay in Mantua with children, we suggest you search on Booking.com to compare prices and read hotel reviews.

-Inside the square there is a large well-groomed park, young and old can have fun, challenge each other in some game, or simply walk in peace.
+Inside the square, there is a well-groomed park, young and old can have fun, challenge each other in some game, or simply walk.

-Probably you are wondering what lake there is in Mantua, since we recommend a walk along the lakefront.
-Here is the answer.
-In the early Middle Ages Mantua was surrounded by the river Mincio (tributary of the Po) and then, thanks to engineering works, the river was transformed into three artificial lakes.
-Today Mantua, in fact, is famous for being the city of the three lakes.
+n the early middle ages Mantua was surrounded by the river Mincio (a tributary of the Po) Then, thanks to engineering works, the river was transformed into three artificial lakes.
+Today Mantua, in fact, is famous as the city of the three lakes.

-During the walk along the lakefront you can also juggle the throwing of stones and twigs in the lake, or old bread for ducks and swans: an area to be discovered.
+During the walk along the lakefront, you can also juggle the throwing of stones and twigs in the lake, or feed the ducks and the swans.

 A boat trip from the Mincio to the Po is an experience that can be discovered in Mantua with the children, to enjoy a different point of view during the visit of the city, in fact, you can make real trips on the water.